12 Years of Wolfram Science Summer School Data Analytics

 Interested in applying for the 2014 Wolfram Science Summer School?
 The application form is here.
 And since one of my keenest pleasures as Event Director is meeting new and interesting people, I encourage you to first take a look at Stephen Wolfram’s A New Kind of Science, then apply.

-Questions about the Wolfram Science Summer School can be sent to me at firstname.lastname@example.org.
+Questions about the Wolfram Science Summer School email@example.com.